anadis504/Tietokantasovellus-Movie-Reviews/README.md

 * add features as mentioned above

 The result.fetchone() does not work and gives a lot of errors all the time.
 For example this line of code form Osa 2, Esimerkki: Kyselyt:

     sql = "INSERT INTO polls (topic, created_at) VALUES (:topic, NOW()) RETURNING id" result = db.session.execute(sql, {"topic":topic})
     poll_id = result.fetchone()[0]

 does not work with me as it is explained to do in the materials.
 Now the adding of reviews does not work in heroku so I have to fix this later somehow.
 Would love to get some advice!!!
-Or otherwise if my code is somehow totally weird (this is my first time with python).
+Or otherwise if my code is somehow totally weird (this is my first time with python) would love to hear about it.

+I have removed the fetchone()[0] things and now it somehow works.

 The app can be tested at https://fast-atoll-48246.herokuapp.com/